Torben2907/qml-supervised/README.md

 # A quantum-based approach for supervised learning (bachelor thesis)

-This repository provides code for comparing classical machine learning models with their quantum-hybrid counterparts.
+This repository provides code for comparing classical kernel models with their quantum-hybrid counterparts.
 We've trained and evaluated these models on real-world biomedical data to investigate whether the quantum-hybrid versions can achieve a better performance than their classical counterparts, potentially demonstrating a quantum advantage.

 ## Welcome to QMLab! 🧪